CppMicroServices/CppMicroServices/framework/doc/resources.rst

 The resource system has the following runtime characteristics:

--  During static initialization of a bundle, it's ZIP archive header data (if available) is parsed and stored in memory.
+-  During bundle install, the bundle's ZIP archive header data (if available) is parsed and stored in memory.
 -  Querying ``Bundle`` or ``BundleResource`` objects for resource information will not extract the embedded resource data and hence only has minimal runtime and memory overhead.